 Also, think of ÖTILLÖ World Championship as an ultra endurance race.
 That means Ironmans or 10 h ultra foot races make good preparation to harden the body and learn to handle nutrition under such long races.

-As I’m writing this we are almost two weeks out to the main event of the sport of swimrun, the ÖTILLÖ World Championship.
+As I’m writing this we are almost two weeks out to the main event of the sport of swimrun, the ÖTILLÖ World Championships.
 Without doubt the most competitive race of the sport, ÖTILLÖ WC attracts the best athletes of all categories.
 Rumour has it that some of the teams that have been close or on podium last year have made Monday September 3 their highest priority for 2018, setting aside everything else.

 Many are the teams returning for another shot where the heavy-weights fight it out, to improve on their previous efforts.
 With two weeks left, gradual tapering would set in for many of you, leaving time for last thoughts on equipment, race-day nutrition and race planning.
 Wouldn’t it be perfect if there would be a tool to help you with atleast some of that and add extra psych for the big day?